fareehamalik/A2-LLM-APP/ai-game/README.md

 # Ollama AI - Game

+## Important note
+Assignment 2 builds upon my Activity for Ollama.
+This version uses a differen model and is implemented with RAG as the main new and focussed implementation.

 ## Installing OLLAMA
 LLAMA was downloaded and installed via https://ollama.com/download/windows for windows.
 I also inputted the command "pip install ollama" to integrate ollama and python